 Core Basic Sciences Requirement (40 credits)

 - GES/OCN 100 Global Environmental Science Seminar

-- GES/OCN 102 Introduction to Environmental Science and Sustainability
+- GES/OCN 102 Introduction to the Environment, Climate Change, & Sustainability

 - GES 311 The Changing Earth and Climate System